neolution-ch/Neolution.DotNet.Console/README.md

 # Guides

+## Migrate from V2 to V3

+.NET 6 changed the hosting model for ASP.NET Core applications, we adjusted to that to fulfill the primary goal of this package: to provide a seamless and intuitive user experience.
+This introduces breaking changes.

+### Removed `ICompositionRoot` interface and `UseCompositionRoot` extension method
+The builder returned from calling `DotNetConsole.CreateDefaultBuilder(args)` now has a `Services` property that can be used to register services.
+Like in ASP.NET, this can now be done directly in `Program.cs`.

+    public static async Task Main(string[] args)
+    {
+        var builder = DotNetConsole.CreateDefaultBuilder(args);

+        // Register your services here...
+        builder.Services.AddHttpClient();
+        builder.Services.AddScoped<IScopedService, ServiceA>();
+        builder.Services.AddSingleton<ISingletonService, ServiceB>();

+        await builder.Build().RunAsync();
+    }

+### Async by default
+All commands are now async by default.
+The `IAsyncConsoleAppCommand` has been removed and the `IConsoleAppCommand` interface now requires the implementation of the `RunAsync` method.

 ## Migrate from V1 to V2

 V2 **introduces breaking changes** from V1, primarily because it upgrades NLog to Version 5.
 For a detailed review of these changes, please refer to the [official NLog release notes](https://nlog-project.org/2021/08/25/nlog-5-0-preview1-ready.html).